playgrdstar/multi-variate_regression/README.md

-# Polynomial Regression
+# Multi-Variate Regression

-Primer on polynomial regression in Python
+Super simple introduction to multi-variate regression in Python